What's new in CTE?

 Earn a math credit in a CTE class!!

-Construction, Business Management, and Architectural Drafting
+Construction, Business Management, Architectural Drafting, and Coding.

-5. **VERY IMPORTANT** When a student meets the requirement it does not take away the number of credits that need to be earned for graduation.
-This just allows the student to meet their math requirement without taking the 4th math class.
+When a student meets this math requirement it does not take away the number of credits that need to be earned for graduation.
+This program allows students to meet their math requirements without taking the 4th math class.
 The requirement will be met by finishing the CTE program.
-A student will then have an extra credit their senior year that they can take another CTE class, college class, or take advantage of the student-to-work program.

 Earn a Science Credit in Agriscience